j-santana-dev/itguynextdoor.github.io/site/content/en/about.md

 ---
 title: "About Me"
-date: 2022-08-23T08:21:28Z
+date: 2023-07-09T20:00:00Z
 draft: false
 keywords: ["about", "contact"]
 type: about
 ---

-DevOps practisoner, language learner, voracious reader, programmer and a big fan of technology.
+DevOps, language learner, voracious reader, programmer and a big fan of technology.

 I broke my first computer when I was 16.
 Since then, I've achieved a Bachelor's degree in Engineering, made some good friends, worked for a few companies (from startups to big corporations) and learned a lot about software development and DevOps culture.